Icinga/icinga2/doc/15-troubleshooting.md

 ## Notifications Troubleshooting <a id="troubleshooting-notifications"></a>

+### Host or Service

+Icinga 2 follows a different concept with creating real notification objects instead of just binding contacts to both hosts and services.
+Notifications for a Host are not inherited by an underlying Service.

+* A notification object needs to be linked to a Host.
+* A notification object needs to be linked to a Service.

+Verify the following configuration:

+* Check the object type for the triggered notification.
+* Is the notification applied to that host/service object type?

 ### Notifications are not sent <a id="notifications-not-sent"></a>

 * Check the [debug log](15-troubleshooting.md#troubleshooting-enable-debug-output) to see if a notification is triggered.